kimblim/pagespeedThis/README.md

 ```

 ## Install
+For now it's a bit tedious — create a HTML-page containing a link with the code mentioned above in the href.
+Or visit a temporary page I've set up: [Temporary page](http://github.kimblim.dk/pagespeedThis).

 ## Usage
+Visit a page, click the bookmarklet.
+It's that simple, and that's the reason I was able to make it.

 ## To-do
-Improve documentation — if anyone has a good idea on how to incorporate the actual bookmarklet in markdown, I'm all ears :)
+* Improve documentation — if anyone has a good idea on how to incorporate the actual bookmarklet in markdown, I'm all ears :)

 ## License